nialov/fractopo-subsampling/SUBSAMPLING_README.rst

 9. The environment is ready.

-**If you do not wish to conduct subsampling or base circle characterization, skip to the next step (10.).**
+**If you do not wish to conduct new subsampling or base circle characterization, skip to step 11. to download and use the exact dataset used in the manuscript.**

 Subsampling and base circle characterization have been implemented as ``invoke`` tasks in ``tasks.py``.
 All invoke tasks can be displayed with